 We all know that immersion is the best method for learning Japanese.
-One of the best ways to do that — is to watch Japanese TV series from the comfort of your home while munching popcorn.
+One way to do that is to watch Japanese TV series from the comfort of your home while munching on popcorn.

 Regardless of your reasons for studying Japanese, you can access plenty of resources to help you out.

-Of all options, binge-watching TV shows are getting popular in the era of on-demand video streaming.
-It is a guilty pleasure for people from all parts of the world.
+Of all options, binge-watching TV shows is becoming popular in the era of on-demand video streaming.
+It is a guilty pleasure for people worldwide.

 Who among us has not made the promise of “Just one more episode?”
 Only to end up finishing the season overnight?